demisto/content/Packs/PrismaCloudCompute/Integrations/PaloAltoNetworks_PrismaCloudCompute/README.md

 ## Known limitations:
-When fetching an incident from the prisma cloud compute platform, the platform will delete the fetched incident.
+When fetching an incident from the Prisma Cloud Compute platform, the platform will delete the fetched incident.
-Therefore, we suggest to use the fetch only for one instance pr user.
+Therefore, it is recommended to configure only one instance per user to fetch incidents.